 What is trade promotion?
-Trade promotion refers to the practice when manufacturers offer price discounts and incentives to distributors, retailers and operators to execute promotions that stimulate demand for a product.
+Trade promotion is a B2B marketing activity.
+Consumer goods manufacturers offer price discounts and incentives to distributors, retailers, and operators to execute promotions that stimulate demand for a product.

 Roughly 75% of grocery shoppers know what they’re going to buy before even getting to the store.
 Most consumers – 90% – say their favorite store is their favorite because it’s convenient to get to, has good prices, and is where they’ve always shopped.

 How do you make your product stand out?
 It’s all about positioning.
 Blend traditional in-store promotions with the digital needs of the modern shopper.
 Adopt digital promotion strategies to differentiate your product.

 Both manufacturers and retailers spend significant resources on trade promotion activity, but challenges remain.